Updated 02 November.

 There is no extension for your vehicle’s MOT.
 So, you have to proceed like you usually would and book an MOT by your due date.

-The Government advises that you should not get an MOT if you’re self-isolating due to someone in your household having symptoms.
+The Government advises that you should not get an MOT if you or someone in your household has COVID-19 symptoms, or if you’ve been told to isolate by NHS Test and Trace.
 Wait until after your isolation period, then arrange your MOT.

 Whichever category your vehicle sits in, it’s crucial that you follow the rules.
 Here at Green Flag, we can only help you if your vehicle is up to date with its MOT, or if it’s currently in the 6-month extension period.